ranjithshegde/ccls.nvim/README.md

 </details>

-If neither `use_defaults` bool, `lspconfig` table or `server` table are supplied, the plugin assumes you have setup ccls LSP elsewhere in your config.
+If neither `use_defaults`, `lspconfig` nor `server` are set, then the plugin assumes you have setup ccls LSP elsewhere in your config.
-This is the default behaviour
+This is the default behaviour.

-### Co-existance with clangd
+### Coexistence with clangd

 If you wish to use clangd alongside ccls and want to avoid conflicting parallel requests, you can use the following table to disable specific capabilities.